-Individuals who have flexibly accessed money purchase pension savings in a registered pension scheme (this includes AVCs) will have a reduced MPAA, which applies to all future pensions savings in DC vehicles.
+Individuals who have flexibly accessed money purchase (DC) pension savings in a registered pension scheme (this includes AVCs) will have a reduced MPAA, which applies to all future pensions savings in DC vehicles.
 Accessing flexibility under Freedom and Choice, for example UFPLS or FADF, both trigger the MPAA.
-The MPAA reduced to $\mathfrak{L}4,000$ starting from the tax year 2017/18, so employees who exercise freedom and choice options will have an Annual Allowance tax charge after the first $\mathfrak{L}4,000$ of any money purchase savings.
+The MPAA reduced to £4,000 starting from the tax year 2017/18, so employees who exercise freedom and choice options will have an Annual Allowance tax charge after the first £4,000 of any DC savings.

 This would, for example, affect a member of a Defined Benefit (DB) arrangement, who had exercised an option to fully "cash in" a small personal pension arrangement, and wanted to pay AVCs available through the DB scheme.
-AVCs would then be subject to the MPAA.
+AVCs would then be subject to the MPAA, but normal contributions to the DB scheme would not.